Frog of the Week

 Size: 1.88 inches (48 mm)

-While the Strecker’s Chorus Frog is a member of the tree frog family, it spends most of its time burrowed underground.
-They use their front legs to dig which is unusual for frogs and toads.
 The best time to see them is during their breeding season in late winter and spring.
 The frogs breed in ditches, ponds, vernal ponds, and flooded fields.
-The males call out from the shallows of these water bodies in hopes of attracting female frogs.
-Once the female arrives, the male grasps her from behind in amplexus.
-Then, the female lays her eggs and the male fertilizes them.
+The male frogs call out from the shallows of these water bodies in hopes of attracting female frogs.
+Once the female frog arrives, the male grasps her from behind in amplexus.
+Then, the female frog lays her eggs and the male frog fertilizes them.
+The female frog can lay up to 700 eggs.
+After the eggs are fertilized, both parents leave and provide no parental care.

 The International Union for the Conservation of Nature (IUCN) Red List assesses the Strecker’s Chorus Frog as Least Concern for Extinction.
 The frogs have a wide range and presumed large population.
 Biggest threats to them is the draining of wetlands to make room for more development.